g012/l65/README.md

 #### Deriving Function Names

-Each opcode is parsed by l65 then transformed to a Lua function call inside the 6502 module by concatenating the name of the opcode with on of following the addressing mode:
+Each opcode is parsed by l65 then transformed to a Lua function call inside the 6502 module by concatenating the name of the opcode with one of the following addressing mode:

 |Mode|Code|
 |----|----|